 - Plan ahead and begin looking for housing that accepts pets as soon as you know you will be moving.
 Taking your time allows you more of a chance to consider your options.
 Your pet will thank you and you will find how easy it can be to move with your animal.

 When all else has been considered and you believe that surrendering your animal is the best option for you and your pet, we will happily accept your animal into our care.

 Heart of the Valley is an open-door shelter.
 We open our doors willingly to accept any dog or cat surrendered.
-There is no fee for surrenders.
-We encourage you to make a donation that will help to cover the cost of caring for your pet until a new home can be found.
+There is no fee for surrenders, but we encourage you to make a donation that will help to cover the cost of caring for your pet until a new home can be found.
 The average cost for care and housing per animal is $450.
 Your donation is tax deductible.
-Please consider a donation, at whatever level you can afford, when you do bring your pet in for us to re-home.

 When you surrender your animal, we ask you to fill out a form to provide as much information as possible to assist us in re-homing your pet.
 We also ask that you bring any medical records you may have.
 Please have this form completed when you bring your pet to us.
 Click here to download the Owner Surrender Form for Cats or Dogs.

 When you surrender your animal to HOV, you relinquish the right to obtain further information on the disposition of the animal.
-HOV has this policy because of the strong emotional attachments that come with every animal and the stress involved if our staff had to call former owners.
+Upon surrender, you will speak directly with an animal technician and will be able to ask any and all questions you may have.